 Step 1: Understand your customer

 Are your buyer personas not on point just yet?
-Read our blog Using Customer Personas to Increase Brand Engagement, download the free template, and get started today!
+Read our blog using Customer Personas to increase Brand Engagement and get started!

 Step 2: Determine your content pillars